peilinrao/parallel-computing-project-lake/README.md

 There is a high communication to computation ratio in this pyramid generation kernels.
 Also the layers of adjustments (for example a rock is thrown into the lake, or some wind approaches the water surface, causing different particle behavior of the water surface) should be able to access with good locality and communicate between thread/blocks with the minimum information transfering.

 ## Constraints
 The randomness of the disturbing position of the water surface can easily create workload imbalancing in parallization this computation.
-We need to find a good way to balance the work per thread when different extents disturbing happens at arbitrary position.
+We need to find a good way to balance the workload per thread when different extents disturbing happens at arbitrary position.

 ## Resources
 Our inspiration of this project comes from [this paper](http://www.gmrv.es/Publications/2016/CMTKPO16/main.pdf), which ellaborate on the methods of designing a " compact multiresolution dispersion kernel" for fluid simulation that is based on pyramid kernels.